 CO₂-neutral production plants in Europe by 2022 – all other plants to follow

-In addition, Daimler Trucks & Buses is setting the course for “green” production in Germany and Europe: it is planned that all German and European plants will be supplied by CO₂-neutral energy by 2022.
-All other plants will follow.
-In concrete terms, this means existing truck and bus plants will only receive their electrical energy from renewable sources.
+In addition, Daimler Trucks & Buses is setting the course for “green” production in Germany and Europe: it is planned that all German and European plants will be supplied by CO₂-neutral energy at 2022.
+Trucks North America (DTNA) plans a CO₂-neutral production in all production plants by 2025, with the Portland Truck Manufacturing Plant (PTMP) having already archived CO₂-neutral production already in 2020.
+All other plants worldwide will follow.
+In concrete terms, this means that the existing truck and bus plants will only receive their purchased electrical energy from renewable sources.

 Daimler Trucks & Buses: Sustainable corporate strategy